 7 Companies That Offer Mechanical Breakdown Insurance in Illinois

-Mechanical breakdown insurance (MBI) is an important policy for Roselle drivers to consider.
+Mechanical breakdown insurance (MBI) is an important policy for Ohio drivers to consider.
 MBI offers protection from costly repairs and replacements due to mechanical failures that are not covered by a traditional auto insurance policy.
-Illinois drivers can choose from several companies offering MBI coverage, with different policies and levels of coverage available.
+Ohio IL drivers can choose from several companies offering MBI coverage, with different policies and levels of coverage available.
 Here's a look at seven of the top mechanical breakdown insurance providers in Illinois:

 - State Farm - State Farm has been providing Illinois residents with automotive coverage since 1922, and its MBI policies offer comprehensive plans tailored to each driver's needs.
 The company's "Grab & Go" plan provides basic repair coverage for vehicles up to 10 years old, while its "Full Coverage" plan offers a range of additional protection and service options.